-Establishments with employees: Grocery stores

-Nonemployer establishments: Direct selling establishments
+Establishments with employees: Health and personal care stores Nonemployer establishments: Direct selling establishments

-Employees: Grocery stores

-Annual wages: Grocery stores
+Employees: Health and personal care stores Annual wages: Health and personal care stores

-Average weekly wage: Electronic shopping and mail-order houses
+Average weekly wage: Florists

 Annual receipts at nonemployer establishments: Direct selling establishments

 NAICS 48-49 - Transportation and Warehousing.
 The Transportation and Warehousing sector includes industries providing transportation of passengers and cargo, warehousing and storage for goods, scenic and sightseeing transportation, and support activities related to modes of transportation.
 Establishments in these industries use transportation equipment or transportation related facilities as a productive asset.
 The type of equipment depends on the mode of transportation.
 The modes of transportation are air, rail, water, road, and pipeline.
 See pages six and seven of the appendix for more information regarding transportation and warehousing.